nittyjee/Ranges-to-Rows/README.md

 <img src="table2_example_2.png" width="500">

+*Note* - For sequencing, there should be an option to go backwards or forwards, or to leave out ranges at the beginning or ends of rows.

 Here's a tool to do this one:
 [chandler]

+___
 Both the above tables could be one table, and that would be the best option.
 That will come later.

-Note - for sequencing, there may be an option to go backwards or forwards, or to leave out ranges at the beginning or ends of rows.